hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2302

-We called him from the right side of the Mount Tūr [in Sinai] and We brought him near by conversing with him in private.
+We called him from the right side of Mount Tūr [in Sinai] and We brought him near by conversing with him in private.

 # 2303